 - Take up relaxing hobbies to reduce stress

 - Allow someone else to pamper you for some time.
-Even if it seems selfish, it is not.

 - Mindfulness exercises and activities can decrease anxiety and reduce stress